In public accounting, Accounting Advisory is all the rage.

 On the other hand, if the company being acquired hires you, you’ll perform sell-side diligence, and you’ll provide them with a health check to make sure the buy-side diligence won’t uncover anything wonky.

 Once the acquisition goes through, that’s when the Integration consultants come in.
-These folks are experts at merging an acquired company’s operations into the acquirer’s existing business.
+These people are experts at merging an acquired company’s operations into the acquirer’s existing business.
 If you have a knack for systems and moving people around, then this is a specialty you’d probably enjoy.

 Integrations can often look similar to the financial transformations described above.
 Oftentimes acquired companies are smaller and are accustomed to a lower bar when it comes to financial reporting standards.